 Balthazar The Great

-"Where Bone?", a kids' picture book written and illustrated by Kitty Moss, is a hilarious account of a hilarious dog named Balthazar, who has lost his beloved bone.
-Balthazar is my emotional doppelganger and my personal guru; his plight and his behavior speak to me because I, too, go a bit (or very very) crazy … Continue reading Balthazar The Great
+“Where Bone?”, a kids’ picture book written and illustrated by Kitty Moss, is a hilarious account of a hilarious dog named Balthazar, who has lost his beloved bone.
+Balthazar is my emotional doppelganger and my personal guru; his plight and his behavior speak to me because I, too, go a bit (or very very) crazy when I lose my keys, my glasses, my nail clippers, my anything.
+Balthazar, you have taught me that I am not alone.
+Continue reading

 Those amazing and unpredictable unicorns: five magical picture books

-Consider the eternal and eternally wonderful unicorn -- the favorite animal of thousands of children and quite a few adults I personally know.
-And best of all, because those lovely creatures are purely imaginary, they can be almost anything we want them to be -- any shape, any size, any color (any pigment of … Continue reading Those amazing and unpredictable unicorns: five magical picture books
+Consider the eternal and eternally wonderful unicorn — the favorite animal of thousands of children and quite a few adults I personally know.
+And best of all, because those lovely creatures are purely imaginary, they can be almost anything we want them to be — any shape, any size, any color (any pigment of our imaginations).
+Here are five adorable picture books all about that favorite of all imaginary animals.
+Unicorns all over the place!
+And each of the books has some really important things to say to our little ones, and to all us stodgy old ones, too.
+Continue reading

 ‘The Invisible Alphabet’ by Joshua David Stein and Ron Barrett is a clever and thought-provoking picture book